 Faculty members are invited to use the facilities of the University Food Services.
 Amenities available include a cafeteria, food court and banquet facilities.
-Inquiries concerning the hours of operation and available services should be made to the Director of Food Services at extension 3358 or go to their website at www.wvstateu.edu/dining\services
+Inquiries concerning the hours of operation and available services should be made to the Director of Food Services at 304-766-3358 or under the "Students" link on the WVSU homepage.